TheThingSystem/steward/nodewiki/steward/Steward.md

 # The Steward

-Here is the logical organization of the steward:
+In terms of ASCII art:

     +-----------------------------------+------------------------------------+